Zariphron/Team-10/Specification.md

       2. Students

 ## Preconditions
-      1. Users have their account
+      1. Users have an account
       2. Users have logged in the application

 ## Triggers
       * Users selected in Time Management option, then users selected in Visualize hours function.

 ## Primary sequence
-      1. System prompt user click on which activities they want to see.
+      1. System prompts user click on which activities they want to see.
-      2. Users click on the activities they want.
+      2. User clicks on the activities they want.
-      3. System prompts users to select the date that they expect to see.
+      3. System prompts users to select the date that they want to see.
-      4. Users choose the date that they want.
+      4. User chooses the date that they want.
-      5. System shows their record user want.
+      5. System shows their record of that date.
-      6. User back to the screen, and they will watch their record if they want.
+      6. User backs out to the previous screen, and select a different record if they want.
-      7. User comes back to the main screen.
+      7. User returns to the main screen.

-## Alternate Postconditions
+## Primary Postconditions
       *  Users see their records

 # Use case 14: Visualize timeblocks (similar to day view on google calendar)
 ## Summary